Transamerica Redwood Park

 Shakespeare Garden San Francisco

-A small walled garden in Golden Gate Park growing all 175 plants referenced in Shakespeare’s works.
-Each bed labeled with the relevant passage.
-Peaceful, literary, and usually empty.
+Small walled garden in Golden Gate Park planted with species mentioned in Shakespeare’s works.
+Each plant labeled with the relevant passage.
+Free, dawn to dusk.

 Aquatic Park Tombstones